General Operational Guidelines

-Acrolinx recommends to delete old checking reports on a regular basis.
+Acrolinx recommends deleting old Acrolinx Scorecards on a regular basis.
 These files consume an increasing amount of space, and issues might occur in some circumstances when the report and temporary directories contain too many subdirectories (around 30,000).

-Acrolinx recommends to perform this task by creating a database backup from the Dashboard or by using the standalone term transfer tool.
+Acrolinx recommends performing this task by creating a database backup from the Dashboard or by using the standalone Term Transfer Tool.